List of airlines banned in the European Union: Legal procedure

+On 30 June 2020, EASA suspended Pakistan International Airlines authorisation to operate to the EU member states for a period of six months to Europe after the crash of flight PK8303 and subsequent PIA Pilot License scandal.
+In late 2020 and early 2021, the ban was extended by another three months and later indefinitely.
+In mid 2023, PIA reportedly passed an initial online EASA Safety Audit with in-person visit by EASA team scheduled for late November 2023.
+As of 30 November 2023, PIA does not figure on the EU Air Safety List.
+On 29 November 2024, the EASA lifted the EU ban, confirming that PIA had passed its safety audit and that the PCAA had established sufficient oversight over PIA.

 In response to the government of Belarus forcing Ryanair Flight 4978 to divert and land in Minsk to arrest dissident Roman Protasevich, EU leaders announced that they would ban Belarusian carriers from using EU airspace and vice versa on 24 May 2021.

 In response to the 2022 Russian invasion of Ukraine, the President of the European Commission, Ursula von der Leyen announced that Russian owned, Russian registered or Russian controlled aircraft would not be permitted to take-off, land, or overfly EU airspace.
+And while some member states passed legislations under such terms, only selected carriers that violated Certificate of Airworthiness procedures and the Chicago Convention were banned by the EASA.

+On 3 June 2025, all Surinamese and Tanzanian air carriers were banned from EU airspace due to not meeting international aviation standards.

 List of air carriers

 Banned airlines by country

 Banned air carriers could be permitted to exercise traffic rights by using wet-leased aircraft of an air carrier which is not subject to an operating ban, provided that the relevant safety standards are complied with.
 The list includes the following airlines, with the airline license having been issued in the respective countries:

 Annex B

 Annex B of the EU list covers airlines which are restricted to operating only certain aircraft within the EU.